abshah/CLUMrdm2025/dm_in_the_cloud_part2.md

 openstack --os-identity-api-version 3 ec2 credentials list
 ```

-If you encounter an error, you need to re-run the script we downloaded from the Horizon Openstack interface.
+If you encounter an error, you may need to re-run the script we downloaded from the Horizon Openstack interface.

 ```bash
 source ~/.config/openstack/*.sh
 ```

 Use the listed access key and secret from our workshop project.
 If you are part of multiple simpleVM projects, be sure to pick the correct one.

 ```bash